-- The criteria used to determine a country's ESG score is proprietary to HSBC, subject to ongoing research and may change over time as new criteria are identified. - The sub-fund commits to have a minimum of 80% of investments that are aligned with the E/S characteristics promoted by the sub-fund. - The sub-fund will invest a minimum 10% of its net assets in sustainable investments. - The Investment Adviser will consider the carbon intensity of issuers in which the subfund invests. - The sub-fund will include the identification and analysis of issuers' environmental and social factors, including corporate governance practices within the investment process.
-The Investment Adviser will consider the ESG scores given to the issuers in which the sub-fund invests.
+- The sub-fund will invest a minimum 2% of its net assets in sustainable investments. - The sub-fund commits to have a minimum of 80% of investments that are aligned with the E/S characteristics promoted by the sub-fund. - The sub-fund will include the identification and analysis of issuers' environmental and social factors, including corporate governance practices within the investment process, The Investment Adviser will consider the ESG scores given to the issuers in which the subfund invests. - The Investment Adviser will consider the carbon intensity of issuers in which the sub-fund invests.